edgio-docs/edgio-docs/src/guides/v7/performance/caching/cache_key.md

 Specifically, we will append the `language` and `currency` cookies to the cache key using either of the following methods:

 -   **Rules:** Create a rule that defines the [Rewrite Cache Key feature](/guides/performance/rules/features#rewrite-cache-key) as indicated below:
     -   **Source:** Set this to option to the relative path for the set of requests whose cache key will be rewritten.
-In this case, we will set it to the following pattern to identify requests whose relative path starts with `/conferences/marketing`:
+In this case, we will set it to the following pattern to identify requests for the `marketing` folder:

         `/conferences/marketing/(.*)`

 		The last URL segment is set to `(.*)`.
 This regular expression syntax matches any number of characters that follow `/conferences/marketing/`.

     -   **Destination:** Set this option to the cache key's replacement pattern.
 In this case, we will set the default cache key to the request's relative path followed by a dash and the value assigned to the `language` and `currency` cookies:

         `/conferences/marketing/$1-%{cookie_language}-%{cookie_currency}`

         Notice that we are using `$1`, which is a numbered backreference, to reintroduce the value captured by `(.*)` within the **Source** option.